 Many people mistakenly focus all their attention on the nectar plants to attract the adults, without equal attention to the larval plants that will feed the growing caterpillars — helping to insure that you will have generations of returning butterflies to your garden.

 Many of the NW Native plants we carry at the nursery are good butterfly plants as well as good garden plants.
 Here is just a partial list of what we usually see during the year:

-Our brochure on gardening for butterflies lists more natives, along with non-natives, designates whether the plant is for nectar-feeding or larval-feeding.
+Our brochure on gardening for butterflies lists more natives along with non-natives, and designates whether the plant is for nectar-feeding or larval-feeding.